 So this is where I admit that I blatantly neglected to follow this advice.
 In my impatience to shoot the finished photos before dark, I tried to remove my chocolate pumpkin bread from the pan too soon.
 Result?
 It completely tore in half, and my daughter laughed as I grumbled while trying to salvage it.

-Dark chocolate chunks and a shot of strong-brewed coffee take this tried and true pumpkin bread recipe to the next level… Grab a cup of coffee and savor a slice!
+Dark chocolate chunks and a shot of strong-brewed coffee take this tried and true pumpkin chocolate chip bread recipe to the next level… Grab a cup of coffee and savor a slice!

 - 2 cups all-purpose flour